 Richard Conti

-Appointed director of the Science Museum of Virginia in January 2008, Rich is only the third person to serve in that role since the Museum opened in January 1977.
-As Chief Wonder Officer, he oversees a 223,000-square-foot building that houses four floors of interactive experiences, a 33-acre campus, and two satellite locations.
+Appointed director in January 2008, Rich is only the third person to serve in that role since the Science Museum of Virginia opened in January 1977.
+As Chief Wonder Officer, he oversees a 223,000-square-foot building that houses four floors of interactive experiences, a 33-acre campus and two satellite locations.
 In addition to facilitating new exhibits and major infrastructure upgrades to enhance the guest experience, Rich orchestrated a master planning and fundraising effort, which generated more than $50 million in capital investment and led to the building of a new multipurpose space.
 Before coming to Richmond, Rich was the Executive Director of Nauticus and an Assistant to the City Manager in the City of Norfolk.
 Rich has degrees in business management from Tulane University and public administration from the University of Southern California, and is a graduate of the Navy Fighter Weapons School (TopGun).
 As a U.S. Naval Aviator, he amassed 1,000 flight hours and 250 carrier-arrested landings as a backseater (RIO) in the F-14 Tomcat.
 If it’s aviation technology, museum management, strategic planning, the importance of STEM in everyone’s life or pop culture puns you want to discuss, Rich is your guy.

 Tyler Holtzman